tango-controls/tango-doc/source/getting-started/development/cpp/cpp-quick-start.rst

 Step 2: create a device class
 -----------------------------

-A useful tool to create a TANGO Class skeleton is `POGO`.
+A useful tool to create a TANGO Class skeleton is :program:`POGO`.
 POGO is a tool that permits you the generate code and the documentation of a class model in the different programming languages (c++, Java and Python).

 .. image:: cpp-quick-start/imagePogo.png